White Crow Workshop

 The Inadvertent Carer

-My Mum, though, seemed to sail through without any major dramas until early 2023 when a series of catastrophic events – pneumonia, sepsis and a series of strokes – left her needing medical assistance 24/7 and confined to a nursing home.
+My Mum, though, seemed to sail through without any major dramas until early 2023 when a series of catastrophic events – pneumonia, sepsis and then a series of strokes before she was discharged from hospital – left her needing medical assistance 24/7 and confined to a nursing home.

 My somewhat flexible working arrangements allowed me to be my Mum’s most frequent visitor.
 Recognising that she wasn’t just my Mum, I wanted to keep my siblings up to date with her progress.
 A WhatsApp group seemed the obvious answer.
-Far more convenient than a series of phone calls, texts or whatever.
+Far more convenient than a series of phone calls, texts or whatever every day.

 The record of Mum’s physical and psychological condition turned into a record of her passage through the NHS and Social Services systems and nursing homes too.
 The staff, patients and residents that I met along the way became my social life so they figure prominently.